microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/declarationDir.md

 display: "Declaration Dir"
 ---

-Let's you change the root directory for where declaration files to be written.
+Offers a way to configure the root directory for where declaration files are emitted.

 ```
 example